English Americans: Law

-The American legal system also has its roots in English law. } English law prior to the American Revolution is still part of the law of the United States, and provides the basis for many American legal traditions and policies.
+The American legal system also has its roots in English law.
+English law prior to the American Revolution is still part of the law of the United States, and provides the basis for many American legal traditions and policies.
 After the revolution, English law was again adopted by the now independent American States.

 Education

-The first American schools in the thirteen original colonies opened in the 17th century.
+The first American schools opened in the 17th century in New England.
 Boston Latin School was founded in 1635 and is both the first public school and oldest existing school in the United States.
 The first free taxpayer-supported public school in North America, the Mather School, was opened in Dorchester, Massachusetts, in 1639.

 New England had a long emphasis on literacy in order that individuals could read the Bible.
 Harvard College was founded by the colonial legislature in 1636, and named after an early benefactor.
 Most of the funding came from the colony, but the college began to build an endowment from its early years.
 Harvard at first focused on training young men for the ministry, but many alumni went into law, medicine, government or business.
 The college was a leader in bringing Newtonian science to the colonies.